 Ocala National Forest Drive from Mount Dora to Melrose.
 Start in downtown Mount Dora and take Donnelly St north past US-441 until it becomes SR-44.
 Turn west at stoplight and turn right (north) in one block on Estes Road (CR44A).
 Stay on CR44A into Umatilla, then north on SR-19.
 Follow SR-19 north to past Salt Springs, then west on CR316 to Fort McCoy.
 Then north on CR315 to Orange Springs.
 Then north on CR21 to SR-20.
 Then west on SR-20 to SR-21.
 Then north to Melrose.
+No other central Florida day trips can match the quiet grandeur of the Ocala National Forest.
 About 90 miles one way.

 Mount Dora to Cross Creek, Micanopy, Evinston and McIntosh via the Ocala National Forest.
 Take SR-44 north from Mount Dora.
 Turn west (left) at stoplight and turn right (north) in one block on Estes Road (CR44A).
 Stay on CR44A into Umatilla, then north on SR-19.
 Follow SR-19 north to past Salt Springs, then west on CR316 to Fort McCoy.
 Turn right about 5 miles west of Fort McCoy on NE 175th Street Road.
 Follow this road to US-301.
 Turn right on US-301 to Citra.
 At Citra, turn left on County Road 325 to Cross Creek.
 Stay on CR-325 through Cross Creek and turn left on CR-346 to Micanopy.
 From Micanopy, turn right on US-441 then turn left on NW 230th St to CR-225.
 Turn left and visit Wood and Swink Store and U.S. Post Office.
 Go south on CR-225 to US-441 and McIntosh.
 Go south on US-441 from McIntosh through Orange Lake to County Road 318.
 Turn left on CR-318 back to Citra.
 About 80 miles one way.